 9. Truffle and Caviar Benedict

-Eggs benedict is arguably the most labor-intensive breakfast dish out there, which is why you might as well go all-out by adding truffle and caviar if you’re making it at home.
+Eggs benedict is arguably the most labor-intensive breakfast dish out there, which is why you might as well go all-out by adding truffle products and caviar if you’re making it at home.

 A few things need to go right to assemble a perfect benedict, and timing is critical.